8 Garden Fruits and Vegetables for Weight Loss and Health

 Broccoli is a garden vegetable that likes the cool weather of spring and fall.
 It requires space, full sun, and friable garden soil that’s rich in organic matter.
 [Click here to learn how to grow great broccoli!]

 There are lots of different cucumber varieties that differ in flavor, quality, and texture, but all are high in water and low in calories.
-The cooling fruit is a demulcent, which means it reduces inflammation in mucus membranes, and the seeds contain natural diuretics, which induce water loss and reduce bloating.
+The cooling fruit is a demulcent, which means it reduces inflammation in mucous membranes, and the seeds contain natural diuretics, which induce water loss and reduce bloating.

 Cucumber vines need a lot of space but can be trained on a fence or trellis.
 They require full sun and can withstand hot summer days, but they grow best in areas with more temperate summers.
 [Get tips on growing all types of cucumbers here.]